 The Métis Nation of Ontario (MNO) is pleased to offer the Community Wellness Worker (CWW) Program.
 The Program is funded by the province of Ontario through the Indigenous Healing and Wellness Strategy (IHWS).
 The Strategy supports holistic approaches to the promotion of healthy living and the prevention of family violence.
-Community Wellness Workers in sixteen communities put the needs of the local Métis community first through the implementation of client driven services to reduce family violence and the promotion of healthy lifestyles through culture-based programming.
+Community Wellness Workers in communities across Ontario put the needs of local Métis communities first through the implementation of client driven services to reduce family violence and the promotion of healthy lifestyles through culture based programming.

-Community Wellness Workers are located in 17 Métis Communities across Ontario:
+Community Wellness Workers are located in the following Métis Communities across Ontario:

 The Program also provides a number of client driven and community based services.
 Community Wellness Workers can help clients by:

-The Community Development Support Worker program provides community-based services like workshops, presentations and team building activities focused on developing and enhancing skills and capacity of front line workers.
-The training ranges from how to work with computer programs and spreadsheets to how to update policy and procedures.
+In addition to the Community Wellness Worker Program the MNO is also pleased to offer the Community Development Support Worker Program which provides community based services like workshops, presentations, and team building activities focused on developing and enhancing skills and capacity of front line workers.
+Training ranges from how to work with computer programs and spreadsheets to how to update policy and procedure manuals.
 The importance of effective communication internally and externally is underscored with training in how to prepare effective presentations which incorporate Métis cultural teachings.
-Providing this training at the community level helps ensure program goals are realized.
+Providing this training at the community level helps ensure that our program goals are realized.

-CONTACT: To access the Program’s services, volunteer, or if you’d like to know more information please contact the MNO’s Program and Services Manager Amanda Desbiens by email at firstname.lastname@example.org or by phone at 705 – 474 - 2767 Ext.
-307.
+CONTACT: To access the Program’s services or if you’d like to know more information please contact our One MNO Navigators at 1-800-263-4889 Ext.
+7 or at email@example.com.